Is the new Mango Committed Collection green…or greenwashing? We investigate

 It all started with H&M’s Conscious Collection, and now another high street giant has taken steps towards sustainability.
 Mango has launched a new collection called Mango Committed, comprised of 45 pieces (25 women’s and 20 men’s items).

-Apparently, the brand has planning to be more sustainable for several years: “Mango has been working in different initiatives related to sustainability for many years now and this collection seemed like a natural step,” communications director Guillermo Corominas told Vogue about the launch.
+Apparently, the brand has planned to be more sustainable for several years: “Mango has been working in different initiatives related to sustainability for many years now and this collection seemed like a natural step,” communications director Guillermo Corominas said about the launch.
 “We have carefully selected the materials and suppliers we wanted to work with, and it has been more or less planned at the same time as the rest of collections of the season.
 It’s a thoughtfully crafted collection for women and men featuring fashion pieces committed to environmental sustainability.”

-While 100 per cent of the Committed Collection is more or less sustainable, the brand says currently 44 per cent of Mango’s other collections are made of natural fibres and that it is currently working on a tool to calculate their water footprint to help identify water-saving strategies.
+While 100 per cent of the Committed Collection is more or less sustainable, there’s other good news.
+The brand says currently 44% of Mango’s other collections are made of natural fibres.
+They also state that they’re currently working on a tool to calculate their water footprint to help identify water-saving strategies.

 It was shot using real-life model couple Raquel Zimmermann and Mathias Lauridsen, which kind of enhances the clothing’s romantic vibe.

-Guardian eco-fashion columnist Lucy Siegle, for example, argues strongly that high street stores like Mango are, by definition, the worst thing that’s ever happened to the industry, as they are both the birth-givers and perpetuators of fast fashion, whose business models are based on sell fast, sell lots, and damn the consequences.
+Guardian eco-fashion columnist Lucy Siegle, for example, argues strongly that high street stores like Mango are, by definition, the worst thing that’s ever happened to the industry.
+That’s because they are both the birth-givers and perpetuators of fast fashion.
+Such business models are based on sell fast, sell lots, and damn the consequences.